 Time passes quickly when you’re in Maputo, especially on a first visit.
 One moment you’re eating a pastel de nata for breakfast and the next you’re having flame-grilled crayfish for dinner.
-Here’s my advice about what to do during a two-day visit to Mozambique‘s capital city.
+Here’s my advice about what to do during a two-day visit to Mozambique‘s capital city, with some practical travel advice at the end of this post.

 I walk through Pancho Guedes’ Maputo – what was then Lourenço Marques – a cityscape transformed by his characteristic H-shaped buildings that allow for the flow of natural light, with their visceral designs, extended drain pipes and chimneys, and mosaiced façades.
 Guedes was to Maputo what Gaudi was to Barcelona.
 Students of architecture pilgrimage to the seaside capital city to see his buildings beyond the printed pages of a book, to admire how sunlight falls on their curves, and how shadows creep into their corners.